Professional Photography is Expensive — and It’s Worth It: Part 2

 • Magazine (cover, feature stories, ads, departments…)

-• Ads (print and banner ads)
+• Ads (digital and print)

 • More...